seanmayer/mern-example-project/README.md

 1. Postman

-## Security Considertations
+## Security Considerations

 JSON Web Token (JWT) is an open standard (RFC 7519) used for Authentication

 - JWT uses HMAC alorifthm by default (HS256)
 - Involves a combination of a hashing function and one (secret) key
 - Shared between the two parties used to generate the hash that will serve as the signature
 - Great care must be taken to protecting the key, becuase the same key is used to generate the signture and to perform validation

 Token is stored in local storage

-- Cross-site scripting (XSS) vunereability this is vunerable as this storage is accssible to JavaScript on the same domain
+- Cross-site scripting (XSS) vunerability, this is vunerable as the local storage used to persist the tokens is accessible to all JS on the same domain
+- To note: React does have some protective measures in place for XSS